 President and CEO

 William Warshauer is the president and CEO of TechnoServe, a nonprofit that harnesses the power of the private sector to help hardworking people in the developing world lift themselves out of poverty.
-During his six years as CEO, Will has led TechnoServe to grow its impact to historical highs, helping its clients earn over $200 million in 2019 alone, when TechnoServe was rated the #1 charity for poverty reduction by the independent rating agency ImpactMatters.
+Since joining TechnoServe in 2014, Will has led the organization to grow its impact to historic heights and to achieve a #1 ranking in charities fighting poverty, as assessed by an independent ratings agency.

 Will brings more than 30 years of experience in international development and the private sector to his position.
 He launched his career as a Peace Corps volunteer in Sierra Leone and has since worked in over 40 developing countries.
 Prior to joining TechnoServe, Will served as chief operating officer of Pact and as president of the Pact Global Microfinance Fund, which made over $120 million in loans to poor rural women in 2013.
 Previously, Will served as executive vice president for health and development solutions with Voxiva Inc., which was an early pioneer in developing mobile phone-based health information systems.
 As a former executive vice president at PSI, he led initiatives such as the development of the organization’s global strategic plan and oversaw a $90 million portfolio of social marketing health programs in Africa.